 1. Complete an Appeal for Academic/Financial Suspension.
 Be sure to follow all directions and submit your appeal before the deadline.

-2. Submit your appeal form, along with any required documentation, to:
+2. Submit your appeal form and any required documentation to:

 7411 85th Ave N